![]() |

 paragraph the first pursuer contends that the defenders' account of expenses

-should have been intimated in writing by 5 June 2005 at the latest,
+should have been intimated in writing by

 "thereby